CAC Payback Period: Formula, Importance & How To Reduce It

 While CAC payback period measures the length of time it takes to recover acquisition costs, the LTV:CAC ratio measures a customer’s overall lifetime value to their specific acquisition cost.

 The LTV:CAC ratio is a metric that’s very sensitive to churn — after all, if the customer churns, their lifetime value is done.
 (Remember that CAC payback doesn’t account for churn.)
 But the ratio can be all over the place, as companies can bring in customers for different contract values upon signing.
 “If LTV:CAC is all over the place, I calculate a median and maximum,” said Murray.
 “We want a range for context.”
-For SaaS companies, your LTV:CAC ratio should be 3:1 — if it’s lower, you need to refine your acquisition methods; if there or higher, you can continue investing in new customer acquisition.
+For SaaS companies, your LTV:CAC ratio should be 3:1 — if it’s lower, you need to refine your acquisition methods; if it’s there or higher, you can continue investing in new customer acquisition.

 LTV:CAC holds a significant lifeline for early SaaS startups, as they’re most likely putting hundreds of thousands of dollars into paid ads to acquire customers as they ramp up their product and customer base.
 For later growth stages, the LTV:CAC ratio holds valuable information, but factoring in CAC payback period expands the ratio’s value by showing that the company can balance CAC toward profitability over a specific time, hence setting a benchmark for growth.